Gambling on papal conclaves: 16th century

 The first recorded example of gambling on the candidate to be selected by a papal election occurs with the September 1503 papal conclave, although Frederic Baumgartner, a historian of papal elections, considers it then already "an old practice".

 Discussing the election of Leo X in 1513, it has been stated:

 Betting on the outcome of papal elections was quite common and was often handled by the banking houses in Rome which employed sensali, or messengers, to scurry back and forth delivering betting slips.
 Bettors watched the odds closely.

-Before and during the papal conclave 1549–1550, many Roman bankers offered betting spreads on the papabili (cardinals likely to be elected).
+Before and during the 1549–1550 papal conclave, many Roman bankers offered betting spreads on the papabili (cardinals likely to be elected).
 According to the Venetian Enrico Dandolo, a witness to the conclave, "it is more than clear that the merchants are very well informed about the state of the poll, and that the cardinals' attendants in Conclave go partners with them in wagers, which thus causes many tens of thousands of crowns to change hands".
 Dandolo describes an early example of insider trading.
 Cardinal del Monte (who was eventually elected Julius III) had eventually started out as the favorite at 5–1, trailed by Salviati, Ridolfi, and Pole, but Pole was the favorite three days later at 4–1.
 By December 5, Pole's odds had shortened to 100–95.
 With the arrival of four additional French cardinals on December 11, Pole's odds drifted to 5–2.
 On January 22, the odds quoted against the conclave finishing during January were 10–9, against February: 2–1, against March: 5–1, and never: 10–1.

 In March 1591, Pope Gregory XIV through his bull Cogit nos imposed a penalty of excommunication against any who wagered on the outcome or length of papal elections (as well as the creation of cardinals), and banned the practice in the Papal States.
 The canon was abrogated (along with the rest of existing canon law) in 1918 by the reforms of Pope Benedict XV.